Keyboard shortcuts

 Why a library, not keywords

-Io.ask, Io.confirm, Io.notify, and Io.show are prelude functions rather than reserved words.
+io.ask, io.confirm, io.notify, and io.show are ordinary stdlib functions (imported with use std/io) rather than reserved words.
 Treating them as regular functions keeps the grammar small and lets them compose with the rest of the language: they work inside pipelines, accept lambdas for formatting, and can be wrapped by user code without fighting the parser.
-See The Prelude & Interfaces.
+See The Standard Library.